localshred/protobuf-rspec/README.md

 Mocking Service Responses
 -------------------------

 Create a mock service that responds in the way you are expecting to aid in testing client -> service calls.
-In order to test your success callback you should provide a :response object.
-Similarly, to test your failure callback you should provide an :error object.
-If you would like to test the object that is given as a request you should provide a :request object.
+In order to test your success callback you should provide a `:response` object.
+Similarly, to test your failure callback you should provide an `:error` object.

+Asserting the request object can be done one of two ways: direct or explicit.
+If you would like to directly test the object that is given as a request you should provide a `:request` object as part of the `cb_mocks` hash (third parameter).
+Alternatively you can do an explicit assertion by providing a block to `mock_remote_service`.
+The block will be yielded with the request object as its only parameter.
+This allows you to perform your own assertions on the request object (e.g. only check a few of the fields in the request).
+Also note that if a `:request` param is given in the third param, the block will be ignored.

 ### Testing the client on_success callback
 ```ruby